philipetessarin/philipetessarin/README.md

 ---

-👯 I’m looking to collaborate on ...
+👯 Estou procurando colaborar em ... / I’m looking to collaborate on ...

 * Developing a website for the launch of an RPG book.You can follow its development by <a href="https://github.com/ErusKelayShimaru/Owden-Site" target="_blank">clicking here</a>.

 ---

-🌱 I’m currently learning ...
+🌱 Atualmente estou aprendendo... / I’m currently learning ...

 * HTML5;
 * CSS3;